The Conveyancing Process Explained for Buyers

 Conducts conveyancing searches

-What happens if there are problems?
+What happens if there are problems in the conveyancing process?

 House completion date